-Remember good old-fashioned art viewing?
-Strolling into a gallery or a museum, reading little placards, nodding, making asides to your date or your friend or thin air?
+Convinced there's nothing better than strolling into a gallery or a museum, reading little placards, nodding, making asides to your date or your friend or thin air?
 Us too.
-We've missed it.
-And it's time to get back out there.
+So we've done a little curating of our own.

 We've rounded up the most worthwhile viewing experiences on offer in Portland right now, spanning photography, digital, and site-specific work.
 Most are free to attend, some require tickets or appointments, and all make worthy re-intros to IRL art if you're just starting to venture back out.